cfpb/sbl-project/features/features.md

 # CFPB shared data filing platform
 The shared data filing platform will be used by filers of small business lending (SBL) and mortgage lending (HMDA) data to centrally manage their account (user profile, financial institution details, login through Login,gov, etc.).
 Once the filer is logged in and set up with an account they will be directed to the SBL or HMDA filing apps to file their data.

-#### Includes:
+## Pages:
+- Shared landing (unauthenticated)
-- Authentication and authorization
+- Login.gov account creation and sign in
-- User profile completion
+- Complete your user profile
-- Financial institution association
+- Shared landing (authenticated)
-- User profile management
+- Request changes to your user profile
-- Financial institution details
+- View financial institution details

 ## User types / personas